 Tennis Balls

 The amount of money that you spend on balls can vary greatly.
 Growing up, I almost never bought balls and just used the best that I could find.
 For a lot of you, that means stealing 3 or 4 out of our teaching baskets.
-The coaches add our used balls to them all the time, so feel free (except for the Triniti balls – don’t take those).
+The coaches add our used balls to them all the time, so feel free.

 If you are going to buy them, here is some information: